jhoeksem/cv2_project/final/README.md

 Question 3 is interesting because, if some cluttered data is required to train the model to expect many and potentially overlapping images, can we minimize this cluttered data requirement?

+Experiments performed:
+1) training on pure object data and testing on top_view_top_light occluded data
+2) training on pure object data and testing on top_view_ambient_light occluded data
+3) training on mix of object data and top_view_ambient_light occluded data; testing on top_view_top_light occluded data

+Pure object dataset was 100 images, 10 per object type.
+Each set of occluded data was 10 images.
+I restricted training epochs to 800.
+This trains quickly and I was getting INF/NAN gradient errors frequently above 800-900 training epochs on object data.

 ## c.

+Experiment 1: Average AP score was

 ## d.